 Not just tips for “How to keep an RV cool in summer”

 These tips aren’t just for the sun in Baja or keeping an RV cool in the extreme heat temperatures of summer in the south.
-You might find yourself trying to keep your RV cool during a warm day in late spring in Arizona, during the middle of summer heat in the mid-west, or hoping for a glimpse of cool air during a heat wave in the fall near the Great Lakes.
+You might find yourself trying to keep your RV cool during a warm day in late spring in Arizona, during the middle of summer heat in the Midwest, or hoping for a glimpse of cool air during a heat wave in the fall near the Great Lakes.

 Keeping an RV cool in extreme heat:

 I hate to be the bearer of bad news, but RVs with 2-inch walls are not built to allow you to breed penguins while enjoying free dispersed camping in Southern California in July or August.
-If you’re in the south in the summer, your RV will get hot (even if you’re hooked up to shore power and have your A/C on full blast).
+If you’re RVing in the south during the summer, your RV will get hot (even if you’re hooked up to shore power and have your A/C on full blast).

 Keeping your RV cool in extreme heat depends on how you define “cool” and “extreme heat.”